Requesting an Absentee Ballot

 City Elections ONLY:

-Any registered voter who is eligible to vote in an election may request an absentee ballot up to 180 days preceding the election.
+Any registered voter eligible to vote in an election may request an absentee ballot up to 180 days preceding the election.
 Download an absentee ballot application online or contact the City Clerk by email to request that an application be sent to you.

 - Scan & Email: Absentee Ballot Clerk